The Celtic Charity Awareness Monitor (Celtic CAM) is our syndicated tracking research for charities working in Scotland, Northern Ireland and Wales

 A core version of the questionnaire is fielded among each audience, as well as questions tailored specifically to each.
 This allows members to reliably compare insights across countries where relevant.

-Samples are representative of the wider populations of Wales, Scotland and Northern Ireland in terms of gender, age, region, religion and social grade (results are predictive of the wider population within a 3% margin of error).
+Samples are nationally representative of the wider populations of Wales, Scotland and Northern Ireland in terms of gender, age, region, religion and social grade (results are predictive of the wider population within a 3% margin of error).

 The research is conducted online to ensure it is as cost-effective as possible.
 An online methodology also has several other benefits, including the ability to test images and ask different questions depending on the answers to previous ones.